Build, Discover, Understand

 Here’s what Markus Hehn (one of Dario’s supervisors) had to say:

 “This was a really fun project to work on.
 We started off with some back-of-the-envelope calculations, wondering whether it would even be physically possible to throw and catch a pendulum.
-This told us that achieving this maneuver would really push the dynamic capabilities of the system.

 As it turned out, it is probably the most challenging task we’ve had our quadrocopters do.
-With significantly less than one second to measure the pendulum flight and get the catching vehicle in place, it’s the combination of mathematical models with real-time trajectory generation, optimal control, and learning from previous iterations that allowed us to implement this.”
+With significantly less than one second to measure the pendulum flight and get the catching vehicle in place, it’s the combination of mathematical models with real-time trajectory generation, optimal control, and learning from previous iterations that allowed us to implement this.

 Read more at Robohub.